Fellowship

 Mike and Susana Chalmers, and Dafydd Williams are leading Take Time.

-A social opportunity to renew friendships and make new ones as we chat over a cuppa as the week begins.
+Sunday - Take Time: Introductions A social opportunity to renew friendships and make new ones as we chat over a cuppa at the beginning of the week.

-We'll be hearing from our main speaker for the week, Vaughan Roberts.
-It'll be a great chance to hear something of his story and to get a flavour of what he'll be speaking on during the week.
+Monday - In conversation with Phil Swann We'll be chatting with our main speaker for the week, Phil Swann.
+It'll be a great chance to hear something of his story and to get a flavour of what he'll be preaching on during the week.

 Time Out: